Table of Contents

-You can choose between the migration on an single server or in a DFS.
+You can choose between the migration on single server or in a DFS.

 Here the source and target is given.

-The path is given in the UNC-format.
-Thereby at least a server and share is to be provided.
-Below that the directory-name is given.
+The path is given in the UNC format.
+Thereby at least one server and share is to be provided.
+Below that the directory name is given.

-The share “data” is the level 0, the directory “administration” the level1, etc. This is particularly important in the configuration of the list groups.
+The share "data" is the level 0, the directory "administration" the level1, etc. This is especially important in the configuration of the list groups.

-Please note, that migRaven will neither read permissions directly from the source path nor write them directly on the target path.
-In our example, the permissions of the directories “Data”, “Administration”, and “Finance” will be ignored.
-If permissions for the target path (e.g. “bookkeeping”) are needed, you have to set them manually.
-Only directories located below the source path (e.g. “finance”) will be scanned and permissions will be set on the target path only below “bookkeeping”.
+Please note that migRaven In our example, the permissions of the directories "Data", "Administration", and "Finance" will be ignored.
+If permissions for the target path (eg "bookkeeping") are needed, you have to set them manually.
+Only directories located below the source path (eg, "finance") want to be scanned and approved.

-Why two paths for the target: Target- und Deploy-Path?
+Why two paths for the target: Target and Deploy Path?

-The target-path is the final name of the target-path, which can also be the source –path name.
-As one should not write in the source and there cannot be two Shares with the same names, we added the Deploy-path.
-In this the permission structure is written by migRaven.
-Then the data can be copied.
-First then the Share-name of the source-path is changed into an alternate optional name and the deploy-path receives this Share-name.
-And the time the user registrates on his desktop he receives the new structure under the old name.
+The target-path is the final name of the target-path, which can therefore be the source -path name.
+As one should not write in the source and there can not be two shares with the same names, we added the Deploy-path.
+In this the permission structure is written by migRaven, Then the data can be copied.
+First then the share-name of the source-path is changed into alternate-optional-name and the deploy-path receives this share-name.
+And the time the user registers on his desktop he receives the new structure under the old name.

-Even if in the start of the program for both the same name is given, then during the writing of a new directory structure, in deploy ACL, a deviating deploy-path can be given.
-The deploy-path should never be the same as the source-path.
+Even if in the start of the program for the same name is given, then during the writing of a new directory structure, in deploy ACL, a deviating deploy-path can be given.
+The deploy path should never be the same as the source path.

-This is the name, which our migrated Share should finally receive.
+This is the name, which should be received.

 Why is this name important?

-- The directory name and the share name are used for the naming of the permission groups, if you have selected that recommended option in the group configuration.
-Thus you can easily recognize the domain of the permission groups.
+- The directory name and the share name are used for the naming of the permission groups.
+Thus you can easily identify the domain of the permission groups.

 - 8MAN works with the groups-description field.
-In the field of description for every permission group there is the complete path with server, release and directories.
+There is the complete path with servers, release and directories.
 In the adapted configuration migRaven creates 8MAN-compatible groups.

-If the target path corresponds to the starting path, and you would also want to maintain the Share-name, then you must specify another deploy-path in the function “Deploy ACL”, with this you do not write the new permission structure in you starting directory.
-The name of this alternative target path does not matter; it could be the same as in the starting directory, but you can also give it the name “Green Meadows”.
-After successful migration and copying of the data you can rename the starting -Share and the target path (“Green Meadows”) can be adopt its name.
+If the target path to the path, and you would like to specify another deploy-path in the function "Deploy ACL", with this you will not write the new permission structure in you starting directory.
+The name of this alternative target path does not matter; it could be the same as in the starting directory, but you can give it the name "Green Meadows".
+After successful migration and copying of the data you can rename the starting -Share and the target path ("Green Meadows") Can be adopt its name.